 Music is an integral aspect of life in Nashville, and the Country Music Hall of Fame and Museum seeks to ignite that passion for music in its visitors.
 With a plethora of programs throughout the year, including instrument demonstrations and Words & Music, the museum’s songwriting program for schools, museum educators can reach 100,000 people through educational outreach programs alone.
 Here, country music can persevere, reaching new audiences and uplifting new voices.

 Musicality is ingrained in Nashville’s DNA.
-If you’re interested in learning more about Nashville luxury homes and Downtown Nashville real estate, contact me today for more information.
+If you’re interested in learning about Nashville real estate, contact me today for more information.